ivy-1602/Shree-Om-Ent-USS-2019-Computer-Fun/README.md

 *(And accidentally, the motto for my life as well.)*

 ---

-**P.S.** - If you find bugs in this code... congratulations, you found a time capsule of my 9th grade understanding of HTML.

-**P.P.S.** - Yes, the colors are intense.
+**P.S** - Yes, the colors are intense.
 Yes, there are too many `<marquee>` tags.
 Yes, inline CSS everywhere.
 That's the aesthetic.
 Embrace it.